stplbn249683/just-puttering1/readme.txt

-Sometimes I just want to display some stock charts without logging in, worrying about getting timed out, or getting distracted by continuous adds.
+Sometimes I just want to display some stock charts without logging in, worrying about getting timed out, or getting distracted by continuous ads.
 So I wrote this Windows desktop application.
 I used the free version of Visual Studio 2022.

 This program makes use of the Skender.Stock.Indicators NuGet package to